Life in Ancient Rome

 Gratias Grah-tee-ahs Thank you Expressing gratitude.

-Mihi ignosce Mee-hee ig-noss-kay Excuse me / Pardon me Used for apologies or interrupting.
+Mihi ignosce Mee-hee ig-noss-kay Excuse me / Pardon me Used for apologies or interrupting politely.